Rural Broadband Internet

 Depends a lot on your situation

 If you live in a rural area it is quite possible that you have a DSL internet connection that only gives about 3Mbps if you are lucky on a good day.
 The typical definition of broadband is a minimum of 5Mbps, and really it is good to have about 15Mbps so that eg Netflix works at a good resolution.
 Typically a cable company such as Comcast will provide decent internet inside city limits, but they are typically not willing to extend it to rural areas where the housing density is low.

 There are various possibilities for getting better rural broadband internet, but the solution is likely to be very dependent on your particular situation.
 What's described below are two schemes to get high bandwidth internet to a rural house (eg my house).
-In my particular case there is a private home owner association road (with an easement) from the nearby town (eg Carnation, WA, USA) to my plot and other plots and the solutions are designed around that.
+In my particular case there is a private home owner association road (with an easement) from the nearby town (eg Carnation, WA, USA) to my plot and other plots so the solutions are designed around that.

 Having good broadband has a positive effect on property values.
 Nobody wants to buy a home without good broadband.